 Stress incontinence is leakage that occurs when the bladder is under pressure or high impact, such as when you cough, sneeze, laugh or jump.
-Exercising with a STIM device makes the pelvic floor muscle fibres repeatedly contract and release to encourage them to grow and have a better blood and nerve supply.
-Like traditional kegel exercises, machineassisted exercises need to target both quick and slow muscle fibres.
+Exercising with a STIM device makes the pelvic floor muscles contract and release to encourage them to grow and have a better blood and nerve supply.
+Follow our guided 12-week programme using the internal probe to directly activate the pelvic floor muscles or if you prefer, indirectly using skin electrodes (place on the sacrum, see placement on page 16).

-If you have symptoms such as the urgent and frequent need to urinate or experience leakage before you can make it to the toilet, you may also need to strengthen and tone your pelvic floor muscles.
-In this case, start by following the same routine as those with purely stress incontinence worries.
-If your bladder feels predominantly "jumpy" or "irritable", you can also use your stimulation machine to "calm" the nerves to the bladder muscle.
-There is an extra programme to use for this, which you could introduce at week 4 once you have established your muscle training routine.
+Urge urinary incontinence is the urgent and frequent need to urinate or experience leakage before you can make it to the toilet.
+You will also benefit from our 12-week pathway of stimulation to strengthen your pelvic floor muscles.
+If your bladder feels predominantly "jumpy" or "irritable", you can also use your stimulation machine to "calm" the nerves to the bladder.
+The pathway will guide you to introduce this at week 4 once you have established your muscle training routine.
+Or, if this is your primary concern, you can skip to page 47 for guidance on how to apply a neuromodulation programme with skin electrodes at the ankle (TTNS).